Myki: Regional rollout (partial)

 On 12 December 2008, Myki went on sale to the general public on four bus routes in Geelong, and on 2 March 2009 all bus routes in the Geelong and Bellarine Peninsula area were completely switched to Myki.
 In April 2009, all bus services in Ballarat, Bendigo and Seymour were converted to Myki.
 In May 2009, all bus services in the Latrobe Valley towns of Moe, Morwell, Traralgon and Warragul were operating with Myki equipment, making it the last regional bus system to be converted.

 Myki came into use on regional "commuter" (short-haul) rail services in July 2013, in a staged process: between Melbourne and Seymour on 24 June, on the Traralgon line on 8 July, the Bendigo line on 17 July, the Ballarat line on 24 July, and the Geelong-Marshall line on 29 July.
-Paper family tickets are available to families travelling within the Myki zone with children below 17 years of age.
 On 10 November 2013, Myki was introduced on Wallan and Kilmore town buses.